jordan-wei-taylor/genolearn/doc/usage/overview.md

 Data
 ====

-To use BioLearn once you have installed it, we require you to first preprocess your fsm-lite file (gun-zipped) into a more readable format.
+To use GenoLearn once you have installed it, we require you to first preprocess your genome sequence files (such as an fsm-lite gun-zipped) into a more readable format.
 This requires executing the package on a .gz file specifying any options.
 The .gz file should be a text file with the following format:

 .. code-block:: text